oliveiraleo/LoRa-RSSI-Grabber/README.md

 ### 6- Follow the onscreen instructions

 **NOTE:** Please, be sure the requirements from the section `Requirements` are met in order to correctly run the script

+## Workflow

+get-mqtt-data > send_control_packets > process_api_data > join_GW_ED_data

+TODO create an image/diagram

+## Component architecture

+TODO put image here

+## FAQ

+### Q1: What makes your project stand out?

+A: It provides a way to obtain RSSI measurements on both sides (ED & GW) of a comunication.
+TODO: Finish this point

+### Q2: The gateway is reporting RSSI correctly but the device measurements are frozen/locked.
+What is happenning?

+A: As you are getting measurements from both sides of the connection (ED & GW), you should send data (uplink) and receive something back on the device (downlink) in order to get signal emissions on both directions and then to be able to get updated RSSI measurements on the device too.
+Try to enable receiving ACKs if your device supports it.

+### Q3: Why the computer can't connect to the android phone?

+A: Check that the GPS related steps were succesfully followed.
+Check that the USB cable is fully operational and the phone allows the computer to reads its data.
+Then check that the adb program is working and issue the `adb forward` command.

+### Q4: Why is the GPS reporting incorrect location data?

+A: This can be the result of a couple of things: GPS margin of error (e.g. position estimated error); Some or one app permission not allowed; Android's battery optimization is messing with the app; Phone is in energy saving mode; Bluetooth and/or WiFi location services are enabled; Google High Precision location option is disabled.

+### Q5: I'm sure everything is setup correctly but the GPS still reporting incorrect data or it freezes after some time.
+What else can I do?

+A: If your android device is using android 8+, there are [some security implementations](https://developer.android.com/about/versions/oreo/background-location-limits) under the hood that limit the GPS functionality while in background.
+So please, install the app [Wakey](https://play.google.com/store/apps/details?id=com.doublep.wakey&hl=pt_BR) and don't let your screen go off during the survey.
+Keep the ShareGPS app onscreen all the time (i.e. don't minimize or close it).
+If you still face issues, try clicking "Start Track" *before* collecting GPS data (this will create a background service that will try to keep the GPS 'locked' (i.e. will keep requesting precise location every second)).
+The last attempt is to put the phone in airplane mode (disabling WiFi and Mobile Data), because this will prevent android from getting the approximate location from the carrier network or IP address (instead of the high precision one from GPS receiver) during the survey.

 ## Acknowledgments